Warp2063/TechEd-201/class-01/README.md

   - the origins of the internet
   - Brendan Eich
   - the origins of JavaScript
+- learned how to make the special GitHub repository with a bio
 - watched a brief video about how the internet works